braidn/blrrrg/posts/2025-06-14-gitlab-diffview.md

 For an unknown reason,
-these colors (the shade of green and red to highlight changes), along with the colors of the HTML, create a problem for me to discern additions or subtractions to the code.
+these colors (the shade of green and red to highlight changes), along with the colors of the HTML, create a problem when discerning additions or subtractions to the code.

 Often I find myself writing feedback to someone's code that looks to be an addition but, is a removal.